-Some American students proudly wear them, others feel they restrict their freedom.
+Some American students proudly wear them, others feel they restrict their freedom: school uniforms have been an issue for teachers, students and parents ever since.
 Here’s a closer look at the school uniforms debate.

 A Brief History of School Uniforms